denisecase/datafun-06-spec/README.md

 #### 1. Environment Setup

-Create and activate a project virtual environment.
+1. Create and activate a project virtual environment.
-Install all required packages into your local project virtual environment.
+1. Install all required packages into your local project virtual environment.
-After installing the required dependencies, generate a requirements.txt file.
+1. After installing the required dependencies, generate a requirements.txt file.
+1. Document the process and commands you used in your README.md.
+1. Add a .gitignore file to your project with useful entries.

+#### 2. Project Start

+Make sure Jupyter is installed and working in your project virtual environment.
 Document the process and commands you used in your README.md.
-Add a .gitignore file to your project with useful entries.

-#### 2. Set Up Jupyter Notebook

-Create the required notebook.
-Document the process of working with Jupyter, selecting your kernel, and starting a new Notebook on your machine in your README.md.

-#### 3. Notebook Opening
+Then create, open, and start a new notebook:

+1. Create the Notebook: In the VS Code Explorer, create a new file e.g., yourname_eda.ipynb.
+Ensure it has a .ipynb extension.
+2. Open the Notebook: Double-click the notebook file to open it in the notebook editor.
-Start your notebook with a Markdown cell containing the title, author, date, and purpose.
+3. Add a Markdown cell at the top of your notebook with a title, author, date and the purpose of the project.

-Follow with a Python cell for import statements, organizing them conventionally.
+#### 3. Import Dependencies

+Add a Python cell next with the import statements for the libraries you will use in the project.
+Organize your project imports following conventions.

+#### 5. Add Logging

+Logging is recommended for all script and notebook projects.
+Implement logging to enhance debugging and maintain a record of program execution.

+1. Configure logging to write to a file named log.txt.
+1. Log the start of the program using logging.info().
+1. Log the end of the program using logging.info().
+1. Log exceptions using logging.exception().
+1. Log other major events using logging.info().
+1. Log the start and end of major functions using logging.debug().

-#### 4. Gather Data
+#### 6. Data Acquisition

 Choose a dataset for analysis.
 Due to issues with unreliable data sources,